kerberos-io/vault/kubernetes/README.md

 ### Recycling rules

 Different recycling rules can be defined.
 A rule determines when and how recordings should be removed.
+For more information of how recycling works, [read the documentation](https://doc.kerberos.io/vault/recycle/).

 #### Prerequisites